photoprism/photoprism-docs/docs/developer-guide/translations.md

 PhotoPrism uses [gettext](https://en.wikipedia.org/wiki/Gettext) for localizing frontend and backend.
 It's one of the most widely adopted standards for translating user interfaces.

-Human readable messages like `File not found` are used as ids for finding matching translations, and used as defaults whenever there is no translation available.
+Human-readable messages like `File not found` are used as ids for finding matching translations, and used as defaults whenever there is no translation available.

 Messages may optionally contain placeholders, like `Found %{n} files`, for numbers and